Tire Repairs, Pressures,

 RECOMMENDED TIRE PRESSURE.
 IT IS A MAXIMUM TIRE PRESSURE, BASED

-ON WHATEVER STANDARDS THE MANUFACTURER USES.
+ON WHATEVER STANDARDS THE TIRE MANUFACTURER USES.
+There are

 07/26/2008: All prior updates incorporated, and article revised extensively this date